AlubJ/docs.alub.dev/GitHub.gml/0.1.0/GitHub-Constructors.md

 | `[generateReleaseNotes]` | `Bool` | Whether to generate release notes based on the commit history for this release. |
 | `[makeLatest]` | `Bool` | Whether to make this the latest release or not. |

-Creates a new GitHub Release structure for use when creating or updating a new release.
+Creates a new GitHub Release structure for use when creating or updating a release.
 All properties can be accessed through the `.` or `[$]` accessor if you wish to reuse this struct.

 [GitHub Documentation](https://docs.github.com/en/rest/releases/releases#create-a-release).